Are you actively trying to avoid gluten-containing foods? Do you also have hypothyroidism?

 What does that mean?

-It means that even though these medications both contain thyroxine (the T4 thyroid hormone), they are not treated in the same way inside of your body.
+It means that even though these medications both contain thyroxine (the T4 thyroid hormone), they are not treated in the same way inside your body.

 So, if you are experiencing symptoms despite taking enough medication to normalize your TSH, it may have more to do with your medication name and not the dose you are taking.